Turmeric’s popularity has soared within the natural health community. The spice is also making a name for itself in mainstream medicine.

 - light therapy

-- other powerful drugs that alter the immune system
+- other powerful drugs that alter the immune system, such as biologics

-Turmeric is a relative of ginger.
-It’s best known for adding peppery flavor and yellow color to curries and mustard.
 Turmeric has also been used as a healing spice for centuries.
-It’s popular in both Chinese and Ayurvedic medicine.
+It’s popular in both Chinese and ayurvedic medicine.
 Turmeric is thought to have powerful anti-inflammatory abilities that may help relieve psoriasis symptoms.

 Curcumin is the active ingredient in turmeric.
 It’s thought to be responsible for much of turmeric’s healing capabilities.